openvinotoolkit/openvino_tensorflow/README.md

 4. To use the ngraph-tensorflow bridge, activate this virtual environment to start using nGraph with TensorFlow.

         source build_cmake/venv-tf-py3/bin/activate

-Once the build and installation steps are complete, you can start using TensorFlow with nGraph backends.
-Please note that you can also install the TensorFlow and nGraph bridge outside of virtualenv.
+Alternatively, you can also install the TensorFlow and nGraph bridge outside of virtualenv.
 The Python `whl` files are located in the `build_cmake/artifacts/` and `build_cmake/artifats/tensorflow` directories, respectively.

+:warning: If you build nGraph bridge from source (i.e., Option 3) then chances are you used gcc 5.4 or higher.
+Howver, TensorFlow available from PyPi is compiled with gcc 4.8.
+You cannot mix and match an nGraph bridge that is compiled and linked with TensorFlow built from source and runnng with TensorFlow installed from PyPi.
+This is due to mismatch of the CXX11 ABI.

+So install the TensorFlow from the `artifacts/tensorflow/tensorflow-<VERSION_INFO>.whl` if you have selected option 3 to build ngraph-bridge.

 Select the help option of `build_ngtf.py` script to learn more about various build options and how to build other backends.

 ## How to use nGraph with TensorFlow